 3. ACS CCP™ Authorized Corporate Trainer: Designed for companies that provide education and exam preparation to internal employees, customers, or potential customers of the company.
 An Authorized CCP Corporate Trainer designation belongs to the company, which must have an ACS CCP on its staff; authorization is aligned with the organization, rather than with an individual.

-4. Non-Profit Universities or Colleges: Varied levels of authorization are available to non-profit educational facilities.
+4. Non-Profit or Public Universities or Colleges: Varied levels of authorization are available to non-profit educational facilities.
 Please contact ACS for details.

 Requirements for Authorization: